xvdp/unremarkable/README.md

 Works with tablet
 * `Settings > General > Software > Version 3.5.2.1807`
 * `hostnamectl  Operating System: Codex Linux 3.1.266-2 (dunfell) Kernel: Linux 5.4.70-v1.3.4-rm11x`
-* `.rm` files version 6 - code adapted from https://github.com/chemag/rmscene
+* `.rm` files version 6 - code adapted from https://github.com/ricklupton/rmscene to run with python 3.9

 Before v 3.5 reMarkable could upload files by drag and drop to a browser pointed to the tablet ip `10.11.99.1`.
 That was deprecated in favour of an app - which annoyed me as going against the rules of opensource.
 Requests to reinstate that were denied by reMarkable.